 1. Balancing Transparency and Negotiation:

 Managers want to be transparent about their salary expectations to avoid wasting time on unsuitable job opportunities.
-However, they also fear that revealing their expectations upfront may limit their negotiation power.
+However, they also fear that revealing their expectations upfront may limit their salary negotiation power.

 2. Tailoring for Each Application:

 Crafting customized resumes for multiple job applications is time-consuming.
 Including expected salary in every resume becomes a daunting task, especially when salary ranges vary across industries and positions.
+When tailoring each resume, consider whether to write expected salary, as it can influence the employer’s perception and the negotiation process.

 3. Overpricing or Underpricing Themselves:

 Managers worry about setting the bar too high or too low when stating their expected salary.
 They fear losing out on opportunities if their expectations are too high or underselling their worth if their expectations are too low.
+Including salary history can help set realistic salary expectations by providing a benchmark based on past earnings.

 4. Rejection Based on Salary Expectations: